-§1-506(b)(2) Soil and Site Evaluations
+§1-902(b)(3) Soil and Site Evaluations

-- (2) A soil profile description shall be written for each excavation.
-The thickness of the different soil horizons shall be indicated.
-Horizons shall be differentiated on the basis of color, texture, soil mottles, density, structure and bedrock.
-Depth shall be measured from the ground surface.
-The estimated elevation of the seasonal high water table shall be specified.
-Absence of a seasonal high water table shall also be specified.
-Soil mottles shall be described in accordance with Appendix 2-A. - (3) Percolation tests shall be conducted in representative locations within the proposed leachfield areas using the procedures in Appendix 4-A. At least four percolation tests are required, with two in the primary area and two in the replacement area unless a lesser number is approved by the Secretary.
+(3) Percolation tests shall be conducted in representative locations within the proposed leachfield areas using the procedures in Appendix 4-A. At least two or four percolation tests are required, with two in the primary area and, when a replacement area is required, two in the replacement area unless a lesser number is approved by the Secretary.
 The Secretary may require more tests for systems larger than 600 GPD, or when the soils downslope of the leachfield areas are in question.

-§1-507 Groundwater Level Monitoring
+§1-903 Groundwater Level Monitoring

 - (a) Monitoring of the groundwater level may be used in lieu of a determination of the elevation of the seasonal high water table based on soil mottling.
 Once the elevation of the seasonal high water table is determined, the determination may be used for two purposes.
-The first is to determine if the site is suitable for wastewater disposal under the rules.
+The first is to determine if the site is suitable for wastewater disposal under the Rules.
 If it is determined that the site is suitable, the second use of the information is to help decide what type of system may be used; an in-ground system, an at-grade system, or a mound system.
-All portions of the monitored area must comply with the rules.
+All portions of the monitored area must comply with the Rules.
 Testing must include the most limited portions of the monitored area. - (b) Critical level determination of site suitability Each monitoring program begins with a determination of the critical level.
-It must be determined that the seasonal high water table is at or below this level in order to meet the rules.
+It must be determined that the seasonal high water table is at or below this level in order to meet the Rules.
 A site to be used for wastewater disposal under the prescriptive approach must have at least 24" from the surface of the naturally occurring soil down to the seasonal high water table.
 A site using the enhanced prescriptive approach must have at least 18" from the surface of the naturally occurring soil down to the seasonal high water table.
 A site using the performance-based approach must first determine the amount of rise in the groundwater table that will occur when the effluent from the leachfield is added to the existing water table.
 This rise is called induced groundwater mounding.
 The critical level will be 6" plus the calculated induced groundwater mounding.
-For example, if the induced groundwater mounding in the water table is 8", the critical level will be 14" (based on 6" of unsaturated soil plus an 8" induced rise in the water table).
+For example, if the induced groundwater mounding in the water table is 8", the critical level will be 14" (based on 6" of unsaturated soil plus an 8" induced rise in the water table). - (c) While the critical levels noted in subsection (b) are based on meeting minimum site standards, the question is sometimes whether an at-grade system can be used in lieu of a mound wastewater disposal system or an in-ground system in lieu of an at-grade system.
+For these cases, as shown in figure 9.3 below, the critical level will be 36" below the bottom of the leachfield for a system using septic tank effluent or 24" below the bottom of the leachfield when using filtrate effluent.
+As an example, if a shallow in-ground system using filtrate effluent with the bottom of the leachfield 8" below ground surface is proposed, the critical level will be 24"+8" = 32" below the ground surface.

-§1-507 Groundwater Level Monitoring
+§1-903 Groundwater Level Monitoring

-Figure 5.1 Critical Levels for Site Suitability Prescriptive and Enhanced Prescriptive Based Designs
+Figure 9.1 Critical Levels for Site Suitability Prescriptive and Enhanced Prescriptive Based Designs